Step-by-Step Instructions

 - Vacuum cleaner

-- Ladder (for high areas like ceilings and tall windows)
+- Ladder (for high areas)

 Best Practices